auth0-lab/auth0-ai-js/packages/ai-llamaindex/README.md

     if (!response.ok) {
       if (response.status === 401) {
-        throw new FederatedConnectionError(
+        throw new TokenVaultError(
-          `Authorization required to access the Federated Connection` );
+          `Authorization required to access the Token Vault` );
       }
       throw new Error(